DMV Is Not Currently Issuing Non-Domiciled CLPs/CDLs

 The notice explained that after reviewing the driver’s records, the DMV found the CDL was issued incorrectly.
 State law requires that the expiration date of a CDL must be on or before the expiration date of the legal presence documents provided to the DMV.

 In accordance with Vehicle Code section 13100, the cancellation of the license is without prejudice, and drivers have the right to immediately reapply for a license.
-Drivers who chose to give up their CDL before March 6, 2026, are also entitled to immediately reapply for a license.
+Drivers who chose to give up their CDL before March 6, 2026, are also entitled to immediately reapply for a non-domiciled commercial license.

 To keep driving a regular car, the driver must apply for a new license.
-Although DMV is not currently issuing non-domiciled CDL/CLPs because of a directive from the Federal Motor Carrier Safety Administration (FMCSA), DMV is able to issue regular Class C licenses to eligible drivers who previously held a non-domiciled CDL.
+Although DMV is not currently issuing non-domiciled CDLs/CLPs because of a directive from the Federal Motor Carrier Safety Administration (FMCSA), DMV is able to issue regular Class C licenses to eligible drivers who previously held a non-domiciled CDL.

 How to Apply